 The security argument:

-VPNs helps protect you from anyone trying to access your personal information and other data you send and receive.
+VPNs help protect you from anyone trying to access your personal information and other data you send and receive.

 This is specific to: